huggingface/blog/image-search-datasets.md

 dataset.features['label']
 ```

-In this particular dataset the image filenames also contains some metadata, in particular about the book from which the image was taken.
+In this particular dataset, the image filenames also contain some metadata about the book from which the image was taken.
 There are a few ways we can get this information.

 When we look at one example from our dataset that the `image` feature was a `PIL.JpegImagePlugin.JpegImageFile`.
 Since `PIL.Images` have a filename attribute, one way in which we can grab our filenames is by accessing this.